Gut Health And Your Skin

 Communication between our gut and our brain is ongoing.
 Bad gut health affects the brain and can cause symptoms of brain fog

-How to support Gut Health
+How to support gut health

-Plenty of liquids such as water, green tea, or lemongrass tea
+woman making a heart with her hands over her tummy, gut health and your skin, parisians pure skincareDrink plenty of liquids such as water, green tea, or lemongrass tea

 Hydration improves the health of tissues in your body and has a positive impact on the functioning of your digestive tract.